-For all the good they do, HOA associations can complicate the HVAC requirements for property owners.
+For all the good they do, homeowner associations can complicate the HVAC requirements for property owners.
 Homeowner associations exist to protect the property interests of all their owners.

 Central to their efforts are strict rules and regulations that govern the appearance and upkeep of the public and many of the private areas.
 Although federal law requires a heating system in every dwelling unit, they don’t stipulate that homes have air conditioning.

 Yes, many HOAs, especially in newer housing developments, have rules stating that window-mounted air conditioners are not allowed.
 If your community has restrictions covering the exterior appearance of the home, noise, and what you keep in the yard, a ductless mini-split air conditioner or heat pump may be a viable solution to meet your HVAC requirements.

 These air conditioners and heat pumps are among the most energy-efficient and versatile types of HVAC systems.
 A large ductless system can condition an entire three-bedroom home.
 The outdoor condensers can hang on the exterior wall or sit on the ground.
 They’re smaller and quieter than condensers associated with central cooling systems.
 Some have decibel ratings as low as 58, which is the sound level associated with a quiet suburban street or a conversation in a restaurant.

 Another HVAC issue associated with HOA concerns is attached homes that have decentralized heating and cooling systems.
 Some large projects use commercial-style HVAC systems that run the conditioned air through a ductwork network.